13. Paths Cross

 The air was noticeably cooler.

-No lights were on, but hopper windows along the walls provide enough light to see.
+No lights were on, but hopper windows along the walls provided enough light to see.

 Washer and dryer.